ihmeuw/vivarium_research/docs/source/models/risk_exposures/fpg/index.rst

 .. image:: FPG_SD.png

-To create these new standard deviation draws, NHANES data was bootstrapped to a subset of the original dataset, and then standard deviations were calculated by age/sex.
+To create these new standard deviation draws, we bootstrapped the NHANES data to a random resampling of the original dataset, and then calculated the standard deviations by age/sex.
 The full workbook can be `found here <https://github.com/ihmeuw/vivarium_research_nih_us_cvd/blob/main/fpg_std_nhanes.R>`_

 Data Description Tables
 +++++++++++++++++++++++